WHAT HAPPENS IF YOUR DOG BITES SOMEONE ON YOUR PROPERTY?

 WHAT IS THE STANDARD OF CARE OWED?

-There is much debate around whether certain breeds of dogs are more reckless and dangerous than others; more likely to bite or attack.
-This has resulted in, for instance, with some exceptions, pit bulls being banned.
-Dog owners have legal responsibilities when it comes to their dogs, both in terms of providing them with the proper care, and also when property or people come into contact with their pets.
+There is much debate around whether certain breeds of dogs are more reckless and dangerous than others, more likely to bite or attack.
+This has resulted in, for instance, some exceptions to the ban on pit bulls.
+Dog owners have legal responsibilities when it comes to their dogs, both in terms of providing them with the proper care and also when property or people come into contact with their pets.

-In the past, people had to rely on the common law and prove negligence on the part of the owner of the dog.
+In the past, people had to rely on the common law and prove fault on the part of the owner of the dog.
 Now, as indicated above, legislation has imposed strict liability on dog owners for any injuries that are caused by their pets.
-This means that the if a dog owner’s pet bites or attacks someone, than that owner is liability regardless of whether they are negligent or at fault.
+This means that if a dog owner’s pet bites or attacks someone, then that owner is liable regardless of whether they are negligent or at fault.

 WHAT DO I DO IF I AM INJURED BY A DOG?

-First and foremost however, you should obtain immediate medical attention.
-Since diseases and infections can be popular among dog bites, it is critical to seek medical aid as soon as possible.
-Always consult a physician immediately as many animals carry parvovirus or rabies virus.
+First and foremost, however, you should obtain immediate medical care.
+Since diseases and infections can be transmitted through dog bites, it is critical to seek medical aid as soon as possible.
+Always consult a physician immediately, as many animals carry parvovirus or rabies virus.

 CONTACT OUR OFFICE FOR A REVIEW OF YOUR CASE